 How should I choose a payment processor and payment gateway provider?

 Selecting the right payment processor and setting up a payment gateway can seem complicated at first.
 There are many payment processors out there, all with their own pricing models and fee schedules.
 Navigating the sea of available services can be tough, especially for an entrepreneur concerned with the day-to-day operations of their business.
+[Check out our Clover review, National Processing review and ProMerchant review.]

 - How to Accept Credit Card Payments: A Beginner's Guide